Positron11/homepage/README.md

 # homepage
-A small, minimal personal homepage.
+A small and minimal personal homepage.